Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 Yan grunted, and headed over to one of the giant glazed vessels they kept fresh water in these days.
 Most of it was rainwater, but some of it was collected from the village Ketta every day, because its sap was watery, mildly sweet, and had a *potent* anti-microbial *something* in it that meant the clay pot never fouled.

 He lifted the lid and cupped out a few palmfuls of water before filling an empty waterskin from a neat pile nearby.
-Dan waited while Yan attended to himself---one *always* waited on the Given-Man, especially when he’d just been doing something to get his blood going.
+Dan waited while Yan attended to himself - one *always* waited on the Given-Man, especially when he’d just been doing something to get his blood going.
 Yan was considerate, though, and tended to himself quickly.
 He wringed and combed the sweat out of his crest from top to tail, stretched out a bit, and exuberantly bounced in place a few times like a goddamned flea, probably because he was feeling an exercise high and didn’t want it to end.
 Each of those no-effort leaps of his *easily* achieved several meters of height, which he casually landed with ground-shuddering crashes.
 No surprise, really; Ten’Gewek routinely jumped into, between, and from high out of trees, and Yan could have jumped considerably higher if he’d wanted to.
 None of them seemed to have any concern for heights.

-The only thing more intimidating than a Ten’Gewek’s incredible physicality---any of them, even the most average of their people---was the knowledge there were a number of humans and gaoians who could match it...and Daniel had met almost all of them.
+The only thing more intimidating than a Ten’Gewek’s incredible physicality - any of them, even the most average of their people - was the knowledge there were a number of humans and gaoians who could match it...and Daniel had met almost all of them.
 He didn’t know if he should be impressed they could do the same, or concerned that there were so very few who could.

 Yan eventually stopped aping around and focused his full, intense attention on Daniel.
 “Well, we worry about many things, I think.
 Tell me about this new worry.”